Mastercard Foundation

 Grant in 2018

-Tulaa is a Nairobi-based company founded in 2017 that focuses on enhancing the agricultural sector by connecting smallholder farmers with suppliers, financial service providers, and commodity buyers.
-The company develops a software application that enables farmers to buy and sell agricultural products, facilitating access to affordable financing for inputs and improving market connections.
-By leveraging mobile technology and last mile agent networks, Tulaa aims to reduce the costs and risks associated with doing business in rural areas.
-The platform offers farmers essential information on farming supplies, credit options, and tailored advice, ultimately empowering them to improve sales and gain better access to markets.
+Tulaa is a Nairobi-based company founded in 2017 that develops a software application aimed at enhancing the agricultural marketplace.
+The platform connects smallholder farmers with agri-input suppliers, financial service providers, and commodity buyers, facilitating the sale of agricultural products and access to affordable financing.
+By leveraging mobile technology and local agent networks, Tulaa reduces the costs and risks associated with doing business in the agricultural sector.
+The company's marketplace provides farmers with essential information on supplies, credit options, and market connections, ultimately enabling them to improve their sales and financial stability.

 Jumo